Marco Rubio: 2016

-In April 2015, Rubio decided to run for president instead of seeking reelection to the Senate.
-After suspending his presidential campaign on March 15, 2016, Rubio "seemed to open the door to running for reelection" on June 13, 2016, citing the previous day's Orlando nightclub shooting and how "it really gives you pause, to think a little bit about your service to your country and where you can be most useful to your country."
-Rubio officially started his campaign nine days later, on June 22.
-Rubio won the Republican primary on August 30, 2016, defeating Carlos Beruff.
-He faced Democratic nominee Patrick Murphy in the general election, defeating him with almost 52% of the vote.
+In April 2015, Rubio ran for president instead of seeking reelection to the Senate, pledging to either become president or return to private life.
+He suspended his presidential campaign on March 15, 2016, and started his Senate reelection campaign on June 22, after weeks of pressure from other Republican politicians.
+Rubio won the Republican primary on August 30, defeating Carlos Beruff.
+He defeated Democratic nominee Patrick Murphy in the general election, 52% to 44%.

 2022

 In November 2020, Rubio announced he would run for a third Senate term in the 2022 election.
 He faced Democratic challenger Val Demings, the U.S. representative for Florida's 10th congressional district and a former police officer.
 Rubio criticized Demings as an "ineffective member of Congress and a puppet of Nancy Pelosi; she's voted with Nancy Pelosi 100% of the time".
 Demings criticized Rubio's attendance record in the Senate, and in a campaign ad said Rubio had "one of the worst attendance records in the Senate.
 When Florida needs you, you just don't show up."
 Demings also claimed that Rubio supported tax hikes, but this was proven false.
-Rubio won the November 8 general election with 57% of the vote to Demings's 41%.
+Rubio won the November 8 general election with 58% of the vote to Demings's 41%.